Cloud-Native Application Protection Platform (CNAPP)

 Can CNAPP work across multicloud environments?

-Yes, CNAPP solutions are designed to provide comprehensive security and visibility across multicloud and hybrid environments, allowing organizations to manage security uniformly across platforms like AWS, Azure, Google Cloud, and on-premises data centers.
+Yes, CNAPP solutions are designed to provide comprehensive security and visibility across multicloud and hybrid environments, thereby allowing organizations to manage security uniformly across platforms like AWS, Azure, Google Cloud, and on-premises data centers.

 How do CNAPP solutions handle runtime security?